k754a/C-Custom-Code-Editor/README.md

 - **Custom Theme's!**
 - **Dev settings, and custom ui elements**

-This is just the beginning; expect many more features!
+This is just the beginning, expect many more features!

 ## Documentation
 For a very basic editor documentation, you can visit: [Editor Documentation](https://k754a.github.io/Editor%20Documentation).
 I'll be adding more soon!